 In reading, Analysis in History/Social or Analysis in Science questions tend to be those based on History/Social Studies or Science passages, respectively.
 The same goes for the questions in Writing and Language.
 As for Math, these questions tend to be word problems or data interpretation questions based on graphics.

 Here are a few example problems to show you which questions College Board categories as Analysis in History/Social Studies or Science.

 These sample questions from Reading are all considered to test your Analysis in History/Social Studies skills.

 This example from Writing and Language is categorized as Analysis in Science.

 This example from Math is considered to be an Analysis in History/Social Studies question.

-You can find more examples by taking a look at the scoring guides to College Board’s four free official SAT practice tests.
+You can find more examples by taking a look at the scoring guides to College Board’s free official SAT practice tests.
 Not only do they help you score your sections, but they also mark the questions that fall into these two skills categories.
 That way you can calculate your own cross-test scores as you grade your SAT practice tests.
 I’ll explain how to do this in more detail below, but first, let’s take a look at the other new score type on the SAT, subscores.

 SAT subscores are like a photo taken with a macro lens; they reveal your performance in close, sharp detail.

 What Are SAT Subscores?

 SAT subscores, like cross-test scores, measure your performance on questions that fall into certain skill areas.
 Unlike cross-test scores, subscores don’t mix and match questions between all three sections.
 You’ll get subscores for questions in Math and subscores for questions in Evidence-based Reading and Writing.